“Tucked away in the Moru Kopjes, this secluded camp, run entirely by women, boasts impressive game viewing and dazzling

 At the back of the tent is a surprisingly good bathroom, complete with a copper sink and jug, that gets filled with hot water each morning.
 There are fluffy white towels and cotton bathrobes along with hanging space for clothes.
 The toilet and shower units are partitioned off by heavy canvas flaps; the latter is a ‘bush shower’ and hot water is supplied by a large canvas bucket which is hoisted up for you by a Herculean member of the camp staff first thing in the morning; you can also arrange pre-dinner showers on request.
 There are lots of thoughtful extras, too: cotton wool buds, large dispensers of shampoo and shower gel; even a tin of washing powder to wash delicate items you can't put in the camp laundry.

 Guest security is top priority at all times (this bush camp is literally in the wild), and at night you are escorted to and from your tent along the lamplit paths by a trusty Askari who makes sure you safely follow the marked route and don’t make any wrong turnings after dark!

-The food at Dunia was delicious and fresh, so much so, it was easy to forget the remoteness of the location.
+Our meals at Dunia were so delicious and fresh that we completely forgot the remoteness of the location.
 Breakfast, served from 6am, was a self-service spread of cereals, toast, homemade jams and pastries.
 You can also have eggs as a cooked option; just ask.